Skip to main content

 April short-term rentals insurance

-April is an innovative insurance company and always launching new and intriguing products, so it doesn’t come as a surprise they play in the home sharing space.
+April is an innovative insurance company that is always launching new and intriguing products, so it doesn’t come as a surprise they play in the home sharing space.
 In addition to typical coverage, April also offers optional endorsements for vandalism and theft, as well as liability extension for boats made available to guests.

 Square One Airbnb insurance

-Wawanesa short term rental coverage
+Wawanesa short-term rental coverage

 Wawanesa offers a short-term rental endorsement that can be added to a new or existing Wawanesa home insurance policy.
 The endorsement covers theft and attempted theft caused by tenants and their guests, damage caused by tenant vandalism, up to $1,500 for theft or damage to a guest’s property, and loss of income.